alisaifee/coredis/docs/source/handbook/streams.rst

    The above example can be converted into an infinite iterator over the configured streams::

       while True:
-        for stream, entry in consumer:
+        async for stream, entry in consumer:
             # do something with the entry

 =============